Should We Still Abstract Core Measures?

 CMS has not released additional information or guidance related to data transmitted for submissions and its usage for Hospital Compare.
 We are hopeful CMS will provide more clarity to the usage of data if submitted in the coming months.
 When they do, we will be sure to keep everyone updated.

 Make sure to check out our on-demand webinar below 👇 to get information on commonly asked questions about changes to quality reporting due to COVID-19.

 REDUCE THE BURDEN OF ABSTRACTING

 Medisolv can help your hospital abstract core measures more timely and accurately with data uploaded daily directly from your EHR system.
 Learn more about ENCOR, our hospital abstracted measure software

-Brian Hill is the Director Of Quality Measures at Medisolv, Inc.
+Brian Hill is the Vice President of Quality Measures at Medisolv, Inc.